openturns/openturns/python/doc/theory/data_analysis/kolmogorov_test.rst

 - the parameters of the distribution under test are known,

-- the parameters of the distribution under test are estimated from data.
+- the parameters of the distribution under test are estimated from a sample.

 If the parameters of the distribution under test are known, algorithms are available to directly compute